 Definition: What is a Rep of Record issue type?

-The Rep of Record subtype is used by Market Participants for questions related to who ERCOT or the TDSP shows as the Rep of Record in their system.
+The Rep of Record subtype is used by Market Participants, mainly CRs, for questions related to who ERCOT or the TDSP shows as the Rep of Record in their system.
+For example, a CR has submitted an initiating transaction yet does not show as the ROR in the registration system, nor has a received response transaction.
+This is only a verification of ROR and does not initiate any changes to the registration system.

 For this subtype, we will demonstrate a negative transition path.
 Here is the process for filing a Rep of Record issue.